From Perception Logs to Failure Modes: Language-Driven Semantic Clustering of Failures for Robot Safety

 We use Gemini 2.5 Pro for getting the descriptions and OpenaAI o4-mini to cluster them.
 Here is the list of generated failure clusters for two different datasets:

-• Indoor Navigation Robot:
+• Vision-Based Indoor Navigation:

-Runtime Monitoring Leveraging Failure Clusters
+Runtime Failure Monitoring Leveraging Failure Clusters

 MLLMs can be used to perform Runtie Failure Monitoring but they fail when not provided any contextual information about the system behavior.
 We propose to use the generated failure clusters as that information as they lists all the most probable failures of the particular system and can help the MLLM detect them much better at runtime while looking at the past observations.
 Our prompt is structured in Chain-of-Thought (CoT) manner, where the LLM first reasons about the robot possible future trajectory and then thinks if its predicted path and surrounding environment can lead to any of th situation listed in the clusters.
-We compare our method with SOTA VLM-based anomaly detection (VLM-AD), CNN-based failure classification methods (Leaderboard, ENet-BC), and also ablate without providing the cluster information in the prompt (NoContext).
+We compare our method with SOTA LLM-based anomaly detection (LLM-AD), CNN-based failure classification methods (VideoMAE-BC, ENet-BC), and also ablate without providing the cluster information in the prompt (NoContext).

-Table : Runtime Monitoring Performance comparison for Driving dataset.
+Table : Runtime Monitoring Performance comparison.

 The above tables show we get higher F-1 Scores and Earlier Detection Times than the baselnes methods.
 We also get better performance than NoContext.
 This reinforces the importance of providing context about system behavior in the prompt and the utility of our failure clusters for that.